 When \(A=[A_1,\ldots,A_n],~ B=[B_1,\ldots,B_n]\) are both unions of connected groupoids, they are isomorphic if there is a permutation \(\pi\) of \([1,\ldots,n]\) such that \(A_i\) is isomorphic to \(B_{\pi(i)}\) for all \(i\).

-In this sections we consider automorphisms of single piece groupoids, then homogeneous discrete groupoids, and then homogeneous groupoids.
+In this section we consider automorphisms of single piece groupoids; then homogeneous discrete groupoids; and finally homogeneous groupoids.

 ‣ GroupoidAutomorphismByObjectPerm ( gpd, imobs ) | ( operation ) |